Sometimes ravens provide inspiration for new ideas.

 Photo courtesy of Sitka Charters.

 By: Tim Fulton, CEO & Founder – Ramper Innovations

 Most innovation comes from identifying a need and pondering ways to fix it.
 This innovation was purely the result of a practical joke.

 During much of my career, I worked as a ramp agent in a small fishing community in Alaska.
 Millions of pounds of fish left the tiny airport annually as cargo in the bellies of 737s.
 I loaded a good portion of it.

-Just this year, they did return.
-And now, there is a new contemporary Scare Raven to do the job.
-In thinking about the story, it reflects what we do at Ramper Innovations every day: idea, modifications, and continuing improvements to solve problems, adapt to changing needs, and provide superior outcomes.
+As I consider this story, I find it reflects everything that we do at Ramper Innovations every day: ideas, modifications, and continuing improvements to solve problems, adapt to changing needs, and provide superior outcomes.

 All thanks to the inspiration provided by ravens.